FeelsDEX/feels/docs_intro/004_justification.md

 ## Conclusion

-The thermodynamic AMM design is not overengineering—it's the natural solution to a complex set of constraints.
-It unifies three markets in a mathematically coherent way that traditional approaches cannot match.
+The thermodynamic AMM design provides an intuitive framework to understand a complex set of constraints.
+Allowing us to think about the unification of three markets in a mathematically coherent way.
 It enables self-contained price discovery without external dependencies, solving a critical problem for new token launches.
 The novel POMM mechanism with rising price floors creates sustainable value accrual.
 Support for borrowing against protocol-owned liquidity provides utility beyond simple trading.
 Mathematical guarantees of value conservation ensure system integrity.

 The physics framework provides both theoretical soundness and practical benefits.
 The result is more capital efficient than separate markets because liquidity is shared across all functions.
 It's more robust than oracle-dependent systems because prices emerge from internal dynamics.
-The value accrual mechanism is more innovative than simple fee collection.
-Most importantly, it's more useful for new token launches that need bootstrap liquidity and price discovery.
+The value accrual mechanism is aligned with building a healthy market structure, making it useful for new token launches that need bootstrap liquidity and price discovery.

-This approach represents a genuine advancement in AMM design, using proven mathematical principles to solve real DeFi challenges in an elegant, unified framework.
-The thermodynamic model transforms complex multi-market interactions into a coherent system governed by simple, universal principles.
-Far from being academic abstraction, it's a practical solution that addresses real market needs in a way that simpler models cannot achieve.